 So, to honor the almost-dead typewriter, do this…Look around your desk–rolltop or otherwise.
 Take a peek around your office.
 Walk the halls a bit.
 Look for all the pieces of technology you use everyday.
 Now try to pick out the ones mostly likely to make you look back on in a few years, unable to remember how you ever got anything done with it around.
 Fax machine?
 Desk phone?
 Desktop computer?
 Laser printer?
 The evolutionary clock is ticking on all of them.

 Except the coffeemaker.
-If Darwin wants our coffeemaker, he can try to come down here and pry it from the hands of our Director of Product Design.
+If Darwin wants our coffeemaker, he can try to come down here and pry it from the highly evolved beak of our Director of Product Design.
 But he better bring help.